wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>validateOnly</code></td>
             <td>If true, the request is validated but not executed.
 Only errors are returned, not results.
-Type: boolean</td>
+Type: <code>boolean</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>responseContentType</code></td>
             <td>The response content type setting.
 Determines whether the mutable resource or just the resource name should be returned post mutation.
-Type: enum [ResponseContentType](https://developers.google.com/google-ads/api/rest/reference/rest/v17/ResponseContentType)</td>
+Type: [ResponseContentType](https://developers.google.com/google-ads/api/rest/reference/rest/v17/ResponseContentType) enum</td>
             <td>No</td>
         </tr>
     </table>